 Mailjet is one of the more affordable newsletter software providers on the market, offering users 15,000 emails for just $15.
 Aside from transactional emails, you’ll also get a drag and drop email editor, simple automation, SMS and A/B testing.
 Our deliverability tests show that Mailjet really takes its deliverability seriously.

-It claims it can send up to 15M emails/hour via its email API, even during peak sending periods.
+As a bulk email sender, it claims it can send up to 15M emails/hour via its email API, even during peak sending periods.